thunderk/spacetac/README.md

 * **Human** - Management of a human team and resources
 * **Gravity** - Interaction with gravitational forces
 * **Time** - Manipulation of time

+## Drones

+Drones are static objects, deployed by ships, that apply effects in a circular zone around themselves.

+Drone effects are applied :

+* On all ships in the zone at the time the drone is deployed
+* On any ship entering the zone
+* On any ship inside the zone at the start and end of its turn (there and staying there)

+Drones are fully autonomous, and once deployed, are not controlled by their owner ship.

+A drone lasts for a given number of turns, counting down each time its owner's turn starts.
+When reaching the number of turns, the drone is destroyed (before the owner's turn is started).
+For example, a drone with 1-turn duration will destroy just before the next turn of its owner.